lpuskar/products/README.md

 - Utilize Airbyte for data transfer between Postgres and Clickhouse to ensure scalability and reliability.
 - Use dbt for data transformation to efficiently manage the data modeling process and ensure data quality.
-- Currently a problem might occur, when the database build hasn't finished before the api is setup.
-This can be regulated in the docker-compose file.
+- A problem might occur, when the database build hasn't finished before the api is setup.
+Currently I have solved it by making the main service wait 60 seconds.
+This should be solved better, either in the docker-compose file with dependency conditions or by using netcat to check if the database connection is up and running.
 - Currently the setup for Clickhouse table doesn't include an automatically generated UUID as the id of the table and a default id is assigned to all the entries.
 In a production environment, an ID generator should be added.